Updated November 2017

 Fact: Certain people are exempt from the individual mandate.

 Most Americans will have to obtain health insurance under the new law, but there are a few exceptions.
 Non-citizens, people in jail and families with very low incomes, for example, are exempted from the individual mandate that requires you to have coverage.
 Being unable to afford insurance is one of the exemptions, but there are restrictions.
 For insurance to be truly unaffordable for you, you have to meet at least one of two conditions.

 First, your income must be below the threshold required for filing taxes.
-According to the most recent rates available from the IRS (2015), the threshold for filing taxes is $10,300 for individuals under age 65 and $20,600 for married couples under age 65 filing jointly.
+According to the 2017 filing guidelines, the threshold for filing taxes is $10,400 for individuals under age 65 and $20,800 for married couples under age 65 filing jointly.
 If you earn below these amounts, then you don’t owe federal taxes.